DeeNewcum/CGI-Carp-WarningsToBrowser/README.md

 # HANDLING ERRORS

-This module does not handle fatal errors, as [CGI::Carp](https://metacpan.org/pod/CGI%3A%3ACarp) seems to do an adequate job at that task.
+This module does not handle fatal errors, because [CGI::Carp](https://metacpan.org/pod/CGI%3A%3ACarp) seems to do an adequate job at that task.

+# COMPATIBILITY

+Javascript must be enabled on the browser side, otherwise the warnings will appear at the very bottom of the document. (the warnings are actually output in an `END { }` block, and three lines of Javascript are used to move them to the top of the HTML page)

 # AUTHOR